 worked out every Scheme year and added to your pension account.
 The pension added to your account at the end of a Scheme year is an amount equal to a 49th of your pensionable pay in that year if you are in the main section.
-At the end of every Scheme year the total amount of pension in your account is adjusted to take into account the cost of living (as currently measured by the Consumer Prices Index (CPI)).
+The total amount of pension in your account at the end of every Scheme year is adjusted in the following April to take into account the cost of living (as currently measured by the Consumer Prices Index (CPI)).
 The Scheme year runs from 1 April to 31 March.